DIGITbrain/digitbrain.github.io/docs/start/supporting_metadata.md

 Information on any requirements imposed on this asset.

-## Metadata describing Supporting Metadata
+## Describing Supporting Metadata

-For a closer look at this metadata, use the following resources:
+For a closer look at Supporting Metadata, use the following resources:

-- [Attribute Listing](/attributes/supporting_metadata) for an itemised listing of fields
+- [IP Families](/tables/ip_family) for an overview of an IP Family
-- [Metadata Table](/tables/supporting_metadata) for a table-formatted overview
+- [IP Instances](/tables/ip_instance) for an overview of an IP Instance
-- Feel free to extend this list as desired

 ## Further reading...